course-details-portlet

 Practicals and an oral group presentation comprises a portfolio, and account for 40%.
 The students will develop the design and scope of equipment design for exploitation of marine minerals in a step-by-step approach.
 The students will submit a report based on the practicals, supported with scripts developed to generate the results.
 A preliminary version of the report is to be submitted in the middle of the semester.
 The students will have feedback on that report, and will use this in the further work with the report.
 The final report has to be submitted before the oral group presentation, which will take place in the end of the semester.

-Both the oral exam and the practicals and oral group presentation must be passed in order to pass the course.
-Students who have passed the course and would like to try to improve their grade will only re-take the final oral exam, not the practicals and oral group presentation.
-Students who have failed the course but passed the practicals and oral group presentation will only re-take the final oral exam.
+Both the written exam and the practicals and oral group presentation must be passed in order to pass the course.
+Students who have passed the course and would like to try to improve their grade will only re-take the final written exam, not the practicals and oral group presentation.
+Students who have failed the course but passed the practicals and oral group presentation will only re-take the final written exam.

 Required previous knowledge